IndiGG (INDI) Hits Self Reported Market Capitalization of $123.60 Million

-IndiGG (INDI) traded 1.7% higher against the dollar during the twenty-four hour period ending at 23:00 PM ET on June 9th.
-One IndiGG token can currently be purchased for $0.0048 or 0.00000007 BTC on popular cryptocurrency exchanges.
-IndiGG has a market capitalization of $123.60 million and $18,748.79 worth of IndiGG was traded on exchanges in the last day.
-Over the last week, IndiGG has traded down 3.9% against the dollar.
+IndiGG (INDI) traded down 2.2% against the US dollar during the twenty-four hour period ending at 0:00 AM ET on June 13th.
+Over the last week, IndiGG has traded 14.9% lower against the US dollar.
+One IndiGG token can currently be bought for approximately $0.0043 or 0.00000006 BTC on exchanges.
+IndiGG has a total market cap of $123.60 million and $28,875.25 worth of IndiGG was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.